RavinaShevate/powerbi-portfolio/README.md

 # 👩‍💻 About Me

+# 👩‍💻 About Me

-I am a **Data Analyst and Power BI Developer with 3+ years of experience** in building interactive dashboards and automated reporting solutions.
+I am a **Data Analyst and Power BI Developer with 3+ years of experience** in building interactive dashboards and delivering data-driven insights.

-I specialize in transforming complex datasets into meaningful insights using Power BI and SQL.
+I specialize in transforming complex datasets into meaningful business solutions using **Power BI, SQL, and DAX**.
+My expertise lies in creating **KPI-driven reports, optimizing data models, and designing intuitive dashboards** that support strategic decision-making.

+I have worked on multiple business domains including **sales, operations, and expense analysis**, helping organizations improve performance, track efficiency, and uncover actionable insights.

+I am passionate about **data visualization, problem-solving, and continuous learning**, always aiming to create impactful analytics solutions.

 ---